trustyplugins/category-ajax-filter/readme.txt

 **Can I reuse a filter or layout on another site?**

 Yes.
-Use the export/import tools to move a full layout, a single filter, a module, a post item template, or just layout settings between sites.
+Use the export/import tools to move a full layout, a single filter, a module, a post item template or just layout settings between sites.

 **What does AI Search actually do?**